 VPN-free Remote Access

 Enabling fast SaaS access to intranet applications and make up for traditional VPNs’ lack of security, while allowing various remote accesses.

-Reducing Firewall Management Costs
+Reducing Maintenance Costs

-Central Control of Assets
+Centralized Control of Apps

 All operational logs, application login logs, access logs, and other platform information is recorded to comply with audit requirements.

 Telecommuters who try to access their organizations’ applications are required to go through trusted-application access authentication to obtain a list of applications based on employee roles and permissions.

 Baishan’s global edge cloud network ensures that all users always have access to the nearest applications and enjoy a secure and speedy telecommuting experience.

 Establishing a one-way outbound link via the Connector component deployed in the existing IDC intranet environment.
 By hiding the front-end assets, all inbound links are blocked from external access to the portal, ensuring the security of the Private IDC.